 Read our FAQs for more information

-If you have flu and cold symptoms and suspect it may be coronavirus (COVID-19), call your provider’s office or the urgent care center before going in for care.
+If you have flu and cold symptoms and suspect it may be COVID-19, call your provider’s office or the urgent care center before going in for care.

 Additional Information on the Coronavirus